Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 And speed is one of the significant features of any Cloud Hosting plan.
 In the event of a DDoS attack on a shared hosting server, the server becomes overwhelmed by a myriad of parallel requests.

-But in cloud hosting, it’s possible to spread the request across many computers, which helps mitigate the request better than on a single server.
+However, in cloud hosting, the request can be spread across many computers, which helps mitigate it better than on a single server.

 When writing this line, this blog you’re reading is hosted on the NameCheap EasyWP Cloud hosting server.

-EasyWP comes with an in-built three layers caching system.
+EasyWP comes with an in-built three-layer caching system.
 This makes the installation of another WordPress caching plugin unnecessary.

 And for as low as $1, you can test-drive EasyWP for 30 days.

-Another big player in the Cloud hosting service is Cloudways.
-Cloudways is one of the best web hosts that specializes in cloud services.
+Another big player in cloud hosting services is Cloudways, one of the best web hosts specializing in cloud hosting.

-Whether you’re building with WordPress, Joomla, Magneto, Laravel, or PHP, you can do it with Cloudways.
+Whether you’re building with WordPress, Joomla, Magento, Laravel, or PHP, you can do it with Cloudways.

-If you want to test Cloudways for three days, use the coupon code “CYBERNAI20” to save 20% on your first invoice.
-Or you can read my extensive review of Cloudways versus Namecheap web hosting to learn more about which option suits your needs.
+You can also read my extensive Cloudways versus Namecheap web hosting review to learn more about which option suits your needs.

 Which Hosting Type is Right For You?

-Choosing a web host that is right for you takes a lot of consideration and checklists.
+Choosing a web host that is right for you takes a lot of consideration and checking.
 However, the most crucial part of the puzzle is understanding the different types of Hosting.

-Once you understand this, you can better decide to pick the right option for your blog business.
+Once you understand this, you can better decide which option is best for your blog business.
 Hopefully, this article has provided helpful tips for making the right decision.

 Going for a Shared Hosting plan makes sense if you’re a beginner starting your first blog online.